- Our Impact

 - My World Vision

-Located in South Asia, India is bordered by Bangladesh, Bhutan, Myanmar, Nepal, and Pakistan.
+Located in South Asia, India is bordered by China, Bangladesh, Bhutan, Myanmar, Nepal, and Pakistan.
 The landscape features an upland plateau in the south, an arid desert in the west, and the Himalayan Mountains in the north.

 Forced labor is a significant problem in India.
 Millions of men, women, and children are held in debt bondage and forced to work in brick kilns, rice mills, embroidery factories, and other industries.
 Women and children are also vulnerable to human trafficking.